 If the person you know is constantly bailing on social gatherings due to their chronic illness, don’t stop inviting them out.
 They will have a symptom-free day at some point and want to let their hair down.
 Be prepared to go until 6am if that is the case.
 It can literally be a long time between drinks.

 Don’t be judgmental

 This one can be hard for some but remember that pain is subjective and that you’re never going to have the full story.
-I have painful days and don’t tell my husband because I don’t want to whinge.
+I have painful days and don’t tell anyone because I don’t want to whinge.
 If their absence from work is beginning to be a problem, work with them to see if there is a solution or perhaps encourage them to go back to their specialist.
 Their condition may have worsened and they could be putting off their appointment.
 A friendly nudge might be needed.

 Enjoy the good days

 If you notice that the sufferer is smiling, running or eating pizza, this does not mean they are cured.
 They could be having a good day, a splurge day or simply pushing through their pain so they don’t come across like Eeyore from Winnie The Pooh for their entire life.
-Their is a difference between happy and healthy.
+There is a difference between happy and healthy.
 A sufferer can be happy at the same time their body feels like it is going through a mincer.

 If you’re a sufferer of a chronic illness or pain, I get you.
-I get the bad day where you feel like a burden to people and society in general.
+I get the bad days where you feel like a burden to people and society in general.
 I get the days where you feel like the universe dealt you a bad hand, but then you feel guilty for having a pity party with your box of chocolate because you know others have it worse than you.
 Stay strong, look after you body, maintain your doctor appointments (even though you feel like you see your doctors way more than you see you BFFL or partner) and keep your head up.
 If you’re the partner or carer for someone with a chronic illness or pain, I’d give you a medal right now if I could.
-From the bottom of my heart, thank you for looking out for your loved one.
+From the bottom of my heart, thank you for looking out for your loved ones.